 In Scion, the titans that the titular heroes have to fight against are innately tied to nature itself, and their deaths have dramatic effects on the planet.
 For instance, when Odin killed the titan Ymir, it ended the ice age.
 All well and good, except that this is what caused the Great Flood.
 One can only imagine what would happen if Gaia or Kamimusuhi, titans of birth, were to be killed.
 Fortunately, there are cans to shove them in.

-Among the many, many potential elements of Paranoia Fuel in the New World of Darkness is the potential for members of the Vigil to do this, due to the fact that most people are either genuinely ignorant of the subtle shades of darkness of the supernatural, too closeminded to accept that things aren't black and white, or both.
+Hunter: The Vigil: The sourcebooks repeatedly iterate, sometimes subtly, sometimes bluntly, that even beyond the chance for plyers to screw it up, part of the reason the Vigil has very mixed results is that it can fall into this, due to the fact that most people are either genuinely ignorant of the subtle shades of darkness of the supernatural, too closeminded to accept that things aren't black and white, or both.
 That pack of savage shapechangers?
 They're the descendents of a long line of half-mortal half-spirits whose purpose is to keep alien totemic spirits from ripping through the fabric of reality and turning humans into puppets and food.
 Those crazed self-proclaimed mystics?
 They're actual wizards trying to restore a golden age of humanity, as well as fight off invasions from a kind of 'anti-reality'.
 The vampires running a trendy nightclub and secretly bleeding the human clientele?
 Now the civilised vampires are gonna start being a lot more brutal in their feeding habits as they struggle to find their own prey... to say nothing of the band of sociopathic-even-by-their-standards vampires who are going to take advantage of that opening to start butchering humans for the hell of it.